SampleEnvironment/SECoP/protocol/specification/accessibles.rst

     changing any parameter (especially the 'target' parameter) does not yet initiate any action leading to a ``BUSY`` state.

-    In contrast, if no 'go' command is present, changing the target will start an action trying to change the value to get closer to the target, which usually leads to a BUSY state.
+    In contrast, if no `go` command is present, changing the target will start an action trying to change the value to get closer to the target, which usually leads to a ``BUSY`` state.
 Changing any parameter, which has an impact on measured values, should be executed immediately.

 .. command:: hold